-I grew up in Michigan and spent much of my career working at the University of Michigan at the Llloyd Scholars for Writing and the Arts Program.
-My current passion is historical novels set in the 1930s.
-Researching, writing, and revising--I enjoy it all.
-I live in Arizona where I love to bicycle and hike.
-You can also find me taking Zumba classes and calming down with yoga and meditation.
-Guilty pleasures include tiramisu, Netflix, and staring dreamily into space.
+Award-winning author Charlotte Whitney grew up on a farm in Michigan and spent much of her career working at the University of Michigan, including the prestigious Lloyd Scholars for Writing and the Arts Program.
+Researching, writing, and revising--she enjoys it all.
+Living in Arizona with her husband and two Labrador retrievers, she enjoys hiking, bicycling, and yoga.
+Guilty pleasures: tiramisu, Netflix, and staring dreamily into space.

 In keeping with the theme of 1930s farm life, the setting of THREADS, I'm posting this photo of my mother and her younger sister, along with her pet lamb.
 Her parents ran out of food that year and the lamb had to be slaughtered.
 All the rest of her life, and she lived to be 96, my mother would eat anything--except lamb.
 Ironically, my mother's name was Mary.